thedexican/medium-wage/README.md

 1. Download or Update a current XLS data set from https://www.bls.gov/oes/tables.htm
 2. Extract XLS file to ./data directory as `data.xlsx`
+3. Install dependencies `pip install -r requirements.txt `

 ## Usage
 ```
-python medium_wage.py --occupation "Software Engineer" --state "Oklahoma"
+python medium_wage.py --occupation "Software Engineer" --state "Oklahoma" --salary 145000
 ```

 --state should be full proper name

+--occupation should be your best attempt at a standardized title

+--salary should be integer (without commas)

---occupation should be your best attempt at a standardized title --sheet can be injected or will use value from embedded data file
+--sheet (optional) can be injected or will use value from embedded data file